halbtuerke/keyboard-maestro-omnifocus-functions/ReadMe.md

 Each function stores the returned value in a Keyboard Maestro variable.

-- OFTaskName
+- OFTaskName - Name of the selected task
-- OFTaskNote
+- OFTaskNote - Note of the selected task
-- OFTaskDate
+- OFTaskDate - Creation Date of the selected task
-- OFTaskDueDate
+- OFTaskDueDate - Due date of the selected task
-- OFTaskContext
+- OFTaskContext - Context of the selected task
-- OFTaskURL
+- OFTaskURL - The URI of the selected task
-- OFTaskNoteURL
+- OFTaskNoteURL - The URL(s) in the note of the selected task
+- OFTaskFlag - Flag status of the selected Task
+- OFTaskParentName - The name of the selected task's parents (Action Group)
+- OFTaskProj - The Name of the Project associated with the Selected Task
+- OFConvertedDate - Contains the time stamp conversions for creation date, due date and start date

 ## Best Practice ##